-Romancing the Collection, including Seeing Sovereignty: Tino Rangatiratanga (7 August 2021 — 31 May 2023) showcases much-loved favourites from the Gallery’s collection, alongside artworks that may have been under-loved in the past.
-This FREE exhibition includes Gottfried Lindauer’s Māori portraits, selected portraits in different media from different eras, Still Lifes and ‘Animalus’, and is perfect for our Primary School Foundation Programmes and our Secondary School Making Sense of Art, Verse and Vision and Bespoke Programmes, and will appeal to ākonga of social sciences, art history, history, English as well as the visual arts.
+Romancing the Collection, including Seeing Sovereignty: Tino Rangatiratanga (7 Aug 2021 — 1 Apr 2024) showcases much-loved favourites from the Gallery’s collection, alongside artworks that may have been under-loved in the past.
+This free exhibition includes Gottfried Lindauer’s Māori portraits, selected portraits in different media from different eras, Still Lifes and ‘Animalus’, and is perfect for our Primary School Foundation Programmes and our Secondary School Making Sense of Art, Verse and Vision and Bespoke Programmes, and will appeal to ākonga of social sciences, art history, history, English as well as the visual arts.

-Manpower: Myths of Masculinity (Nov 2021 — 1 Oct 2023) brings into focus the many images of eroticised male bodies that have underpinned the the Gallery’s collection since its foundation in 1888.
+Manpower: Myths of Masculinity (15 Nov 2021 — 6 Aug 2023) brings into focus the many images of eroticised male bodies that have underpinned the the Gallery’s collection since its foundation in 1888.
 The exhibition charts changing attitudes to sexuality around the time of the artworks’ acquisitions and in the decades that followed.
-This FREE exhibition and the accompanying publication written by the Senior Curator, International Art, Sophie Matthiesson, and Assistant Curator, Emma Jameson, will support learning in social sciences, history, philosophy, English and the visual arts.
+This free exhibition and the accompanying publication written by the Senior Curator, International Art, Sophie Matthiesson, and Assistant Curator, Emma Jameson, will support learning in social sciences, history, philosophy, English and the visual arts.

 Guide Kaiārahi (10 Jul 2021 — 31 Dec 2024) Made from hundreds of shimmering crystals, Reuben Paterson’s (Ngāti Rangitihi, Ngāi Tūhoe, Tūhourangi) ten-metre-high waka rises vertically from the Gallery’s forecourt pool.
 The inspiration for the crystalline sculpture originated in the well-known legend of a phantom waka that appeared at Lake Tarawera ten days before the eruption of Mt Tarawera in 1886.
 Hovering above the Gallery’s forecourt pool like a compass needle in vertical orientation, the magnificent waka suggests navigation to worlds beyond our own.
 Visiting groups will stop for a brief kōrero about Guide Kaiārahi with one of our educators before entering the Gallery.